-Role Description 8 [Thumbnail on/off] Press ⊗ to toggle between full-frame playback, 4-, 9-, and 72-frame thumbnail playback, and calendar playback. - [View histograms] A histogram is displayed while the ⊗ button is pressed.
+Role Description 88 [Thumbnail on/off] Press ® to toggle between full-frame and 4-, 9-, or 72-frame thumbnail playback. • [View histograms] A histogram is displayed while the ⊗ button is pressed.
 The histogram display is available in both full-frame and thumbnail playback.
 Q [Zoom on/off] Press to zoom the display in on the area around the active focus point.
 Press again to return to the previous display.
 To choose the zoom ratio, highlight [Zoom on/off] and press Zoom is available in both full-frame and thumbnail playback.
-[Choose slot and folder] Press ® to display the [Choose slot and folder] dialog, where you can then choose a slot and folder for playback.
+[Choose slot and folder] Press to display the [Choose slot and folder] dialog, where you can then choose a slot and folder for playback.